In your garden, mulch makes all the difference. With a variety of options available, it can be difficult to choose, especially the color.

 - Shredded bark.
 This mulch is made from woods such as cedar and pine and has a medium consistency.
 Shredded bark mulch interlocks to avoid washing away and is ideal for gardens on a slope.
 Plus, it decomposes into the soil, enriching your garden’s health over time.

 - Pine straw.
 Available only in the South, pine straw needles hold in place well and are relatively slow to break down, making them ideal for slopes.
 Use this popular mulch in the South with acid-loving plants such as azaleas, rhododendrons, conifers and blueberries.

 - Bark nuggets.
 Choose bark nuggets for flat gardens where mulch is less likely to wash away.
-Its chunky consistency and size doesn’t break down as quickly as shredded bark or pine mulch, making reapplication less frequent, a savings to you.
+Its chunky consistency and size doesn’t break down as quickly as shredded bark or pine mulch, making reapplication less frequent, saving you time and money.